ktpbu/ktpdatabase/README.md

 Make the call to the backend using the imported base URL as a fstring (the string needs to be enclosed by a single backtick symbol):

 axios.get(\`${backend}/academics/courses/dependencies/nodes/${subject}\`)

+#### Connecting to the Supabase Client
+Supabase is an open-source cloud-hosted PostgreSQL database.

+To connect to the Supabase client in a Node.js API call, add the following import statement at the top of the file if it is not already present:

+`import supabase from "./supabaseClient.js";`

+Follow the relevant [JavaScript documentation](https://supabase.com/docs/reference/javascript/installing) or [Python documentation](https://supabase.com/docs/reference/python/installing) to implement any Supabase API calls.

 #### How to Run the Course Scraper
 The course scraper is located at the path `./backend/data/courses/CourseScraper.py`.